This page has been fact checked by a Doctor of Pharmacy who specializes in Oncology. Sources of information are listed at the bottom of the article.

 One early trial of anetumab ravtansine conducted by Bayer has already failed to meet its target with mesothelioma patients.
-Participants were either given the trial drug, anetumab ravtansine, or a the chemotherapy drug vinorelbine.
-The study results have so far been disappointing with no evidence that the drug slowed the progression of cancer in the participants.
+Participants were either given the trial drug, anetumab ravtansine, or the chemotherapy drug vinorelbine.
+The study results have so far been disappointing with no evidence that the drug was any more effective than chemotherapy in the participants.

 If you are interested in clinical trials or think you may qualify for a trial with anetumab ravtansine, talk to your oncologist or other members of your medical team.
 There are requirements you must meet, and it is also important to consider the risks of joining clinical trials.
 Immunotherapy drugs like anetumab ravtansine are showing great promise as a new line of treatment for difficult cancers and patients can help make them better by participating.